ajinspiro/HelloNetwork/Program-01-HardCoded/README.md

 # Program 01 - HardCoded
-This program serves as a "Hello, World" to network programming.
-It demonstrates how to transfer a file from a client to a server using high-level TCP APIs, keeping the implementation simple and minimal.
-For the sake of simplicity, file details are hardcoded into both the client and server, meaning the program is designed to transfer only that specific file.
+This program serves as a foundational "Hello, World" example for network programming.
+It illustrates the basic mechanism of transferring a file from a client to a server using high-level TCP APIs, with a focus on simplicity and minimalism.
+For demonstration purposes, the file path and related metadata are hardcoded on both the client and server sides, restricting the transfer to a specific, predefined file.

+The server does not send any acknowledgements during the transfer.
+The entire file is transmitted in a single operation over the TCP connection, making retransmissions potentially expensive in case of packet loss.
+At this stage, there is no implementation of a Protocol Data Unit (PDU) or segmentation logic.

 ```mermaid